malinovskymax/falling-ball/readme.md

 [Demo video](https://youtu.be/QkeTCYBJYy8) (youtube, low fps)

-Please consider, this is not yet well-tested, and was made only for educational purposes.

 It's a ball, that bounces accordingly to (almost) real-life physics, or to your own parameters.

 The main parameter of the ball's bouncing is a speed conservation coefficient.